-Prioritising the customer digital experience while decreasing focus on fraud prevention sets companies and consumers up for trouble.
-A siloed approach to each usually reflects a company's organisational structure and not necessarily how customers experience your business.
+If companies want to continue to meet customer expectations, they need to maintain their focus on fraud prevention even as they prioritise the digital experience.
+We caution companies against viewing fraud prevention and the customer experience as separate efforts.
+While that may reflect your organisational structure, it's not necessarily how customers experience your business.
 For example, marketing is focused on attracting new customers.
 Security is concerned with mitigating risk, and fraud prevention teams are responsible for reducing fraudulent transactions.
 Their goals may not align.
 Yet, customers and fraudsters don't operate in silos.
 They switch devices and channels often, and fraudsters frankly exploit disconnects between the two.